Outside-in public signal check

 Trust basics

-Looks at SSL expiry, common security headers, uptime, and response status.
+Looks at SSL expiry, common headers, uptime, and response status.

 Search intent